 To be on the safe side don’t use a subdomain unless you have a good reason to use it.
 Blog.Mydomain.com might look good but it’s probably not helping your traffic metrics.

 Mistake #7 – Not updating plugins and themes

 This should be pretty obvious but it's an easy one to ignore.
 Most of the time you can carry on with your WordPress website for months without updating plugins and themes.
 The site continues to work and maybe you don't have time to go through the process of updating.
 But this would be a big mistake.
 Plugins aren't usually updated for ‘feature' improvements.
 Critical security issues are what drives a lot of updates.
 Every software company puts out a statement about patching their operating system or plugin from time to time.
 What sounds like a simple improvement is often the closing of a gaping security hole in the software.

-Make sure to update all your themes and plugins as soon as you can.
-Update the themes that are not in use or delete them.
-Hackers target out of date software specifically to avail of the security flaws that are not patched up.
+Make sure to update all your themes and plugins on a regular basis.
+Hackers target out-of-date software to exploit the security flaws that are not patched up.

 WordPress will let you know when you need to update its software or plugins.
 You can also set it to automatically update, saving you the bother of doing it manually.

 Mistake #8 – Not Backing up your website & content

 What happens when you accidentally delete some files on your server?
 You have a few choices for recovering these files